Juththis/Typing_Tracker/README.md

 # Typing_Tracker
 A widget to calculate the real type typing speed calculator and accuracy rate calculator

+**On macOS or Linux, pynput may require accessibility permissions for global key tracking

 Features

 - Tracks individual key presses